lunalobos/chessapi4j/README.md

 ChessAPI4j is licensed under the Apache License, Version 2.0 ("License").
 You may use, modify, and distribute this software according to the terms and conditions outlined in the License.

-I hope I can publish this artifact to the Maven repository soon.

 ## :mailbox_closed: Author

 This library is developed and maintained by me (https://github.com/lunalobos).
 Feel free to contact me at my email lunalobosmiguel@gmail.com.